This page outlines guidance and resources for those proposing award-bearing and non-award-bearing taught programmes for approval.

 Tab 5 of the approval document should be completed and submitted to Marketing in accordance with their processes.
 The Academic Quality Team will also work with the department to convert the approval document into a format that can be published to students as a programme specification document.

-SDMI will then create new course and/or route codes as required before populating and sending a 'Programme Set up' email to the relevant teams.
+ODS will then create new course and/or route codes as required before populating and sending a 'Programme Set up' email to the relevant teams.

-Once SDMI have provided the route codes and a HECOS code is available; for undergraduate programmes, UG Admissions will decide a UCAS course code to link to the MCR/route code and set up the new course on UCAS for applicants to search for/make their applications.
+Once ODS have provided the route codes and a HECOS code is available; for undergraduate programmes, UG Admissions will decide a UCAS course code to link to the MCR/route code and set up the new course on UCAS for applicants to search for/make their applications.
 This will need the link to the relevant UoY course page to be provided by Marketing.

 Mid-April: Stage 3/4 approval for standard undergraduate programmes should normally be in place by mid-April for programmes that are to be advertised in the following academic year.
 Setting up UG courses and advertising as early as possible enables applicants to start reviewing courses on UCAS, which gives a course the maximum amount of exposure and should hopefully lead to more interest.

 1 June: Stage 3/4 approval for standard postgraduate programmes should normally be in place by 1 June for programmes that are to be advertised in the following academic year.
-This allows sufficient time for programme set-up and web page build so that PGT programmes are advertised one year ahead of their first student intake
+This allows sufficient time for programme set-up and web page build so that PGT programmes are advertised one year ahead of their first student intake.

 A non-award-bearing programme is one in which successful completion does not lead to the award of a University Certificate, Diploma or Degree.
 Non-award-bearing programmes may be credit-rated (students receive credits on successful completion) or non-credit-rated.